The library databases are electronic platforms of searchable collections of articles (and sometimes books) on a variety

 The library pays a lot of money to subscribe to these databases and most of the articles found in our databases are not available for free on the internet.

 Another advantage of using library databases is that it is often much easier to find scholarly articles in the library databases than searching for them on the web.
 There are many good sources found on the web, but there is also a lot of junk!
 If you use unreliable sources for your papers your grades will likely suffer!

 WHAT DOES THAT FIND IT BUTTON DO, ANYWAY?

 It's a bit like magic, really.
 The Find It button does three things:

-· Looks in all of our databases to see if the document you want is available full-text in another of our databases.
+· Looks in all of our databases to see if the document/article you want is available full-text in another of our databases.
 If so, it links you to it!

-· Links you to the library catalog when we have the item you want in print or microform.
+· Links you to the library catalog when we have the item you want in print or electronically.

 The Find It button is YOUR FRIEND!!!